Diverticular Disease and Diverticulitis

 Another natural supplement that may be useful is glutamine (or L-glutamine), an amino acid derived from glutamic acid.
 Glutamine is believed to help keep your digestive system healthy - as well as playing a role in the effectiveness of your immune system and other bodily functions - by feeding the cells that line the intestines (enterocytes).
 As well as keeping the gut lining healthy, many natural health practitioners believe it may reduce inflammation, which in turn may provide relief from diverticulitis symptoms.

-Meanwhile omega-3 fatty acids - including eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) derived from fish oils - may also help reduce inflammation, and are thought to be useful in the management of inflammatory conditions (ii).
+Meanwhile omega-3 fatty acids - including eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) derived from fish oils - may also help reduce inflammation, and are thought to be useful in the management of inflammatory conditions (vi).
 High-strength fish oil supplements may be particularly useful for those who cannot or do not want to eat oily fish such as salmon, pilchards, sardines, herring and mackerel on a regular basis.
 Meanwhile if you’re a vegetarian or vegan you can still benefit from an omega-3 supplement, thanks to the availability of products that contain the natural triglyceride (TG) form of omega-3, which is sourced from plant organisms called microalgae rather than fish oils.

-Finally peppermint oil capsules may provide relief relieving spasms, as it’s thought to help relax the smooth muscle of the intestinal tract.
-For instance, studies suggest adding peppermint oil to a barium enema makes digestive spasms that such an enema commonly causes less severe (iii).
-Another study claims peppermint oil may reduce stomach spasms caused by a surgical procedure called an upper endoscopy (iv).
+Finally peppermint oil capsules may provide relief relieving spasms, as it’s thought to help relax the smooth muscle of the intestinal tract (vii).
+For instance, studies suggest adding peppermint oil to a barium enema makes digestive spasms that such an enema commonly causes less severe (viii).
+Another study claims peppermint oil may reduce stomach spasms caused by a surgical procedure called an upper endoscopy (ix).

 Aldoori.
 W, Ryan-Harshman.
 M. Preventing diverticular disease.
 Review of recent evidence on high-fibre diets.
 Can Fam Physician.
 Circulation.
 2002;48:1632-1637.